ShubhamSinghgit/White-Hat/README.md

 Steps to run the project

+1. clone the project

-1. Install the required packages
+2. Install the required packages
 ---> npm install

-2. run the project:
+3. run the project:
 ---> npm start

-3. in your browser open :
+4. in your browser open :
 ---> http://localhost:3000/home.html